wrzlbrmft/typescript-node-express-aws-eb/README.md

 The zip file will be named `typescript-node-express-aws-eb-<version>.zip`, with _<version>_ set to the `version` setting as of `package.json`.

-Upload and deploy the zip file to an AWS Beanstalk Node.js environment.
+Upload and deploy the zip file to a Node.js environment.

 ## License